7ninjas/scss-mixins/docs/spacing.md

 # _spacing.scss
-_File includes function which helps keeping consistent shades of color_
+_File includes function and mixins which add margins and paddings in many variations_

 ### List of content: